 - Compensatory additional funding for the AHV

 For example, the cantons offer the companies tax relief options through obligatory patent boxes.
-Profits from patents must therefore be taxed at a privileged rate.
-Optional deductions for expenses in the area of research and development are possible.
-On the other hand, the reform limits the options for reducing the tax assessment basis.
-That is why numerous cantons plan to reduce corporate tax to counteract this.
+Profits from patents must in this case be separated from other profits, and taxed at privileged rates.
+Optional deductions for expenses in the area of research and development will be introduced, and interest deductions on self-financing will be possible.
+Overall, the reform will reduce the options for lowering the tax assessment basis.
+That is why numerous cantons are planning to reduce corporate tax rates as a balancing measure.
 The extent of this reduction varies significantly from canton to canton.